Meet the team

 Director of Charities

 Before becoming Head of Charities, she was an Individual and Corporate Fundraising Manager for CMFT Charity, and later Head of Appeals delivering a successful £20m ‘New Children’s Hospital Appeal’ within three years.
-Sarah has a proven track record of overcoming the challenges related to implementing ambitious fundraising strategies within the complex NHS environment and delivering in the process and gaining the confidence and the respect of the Corporate Trustee and senior management.
+Sarah has a proven track record of overcoming the challenges related to implementing ambitious fundraising strategies within the complex NHS environment and delivering in the process and gaining the confidence and the respect of the Corporate Trustee and Executive.

 Charity Operations Director